Application

 Faculty/Staff Tuition Waiver

 Employees must be employed half-time or more to be eligible for tuition waivers at any UH Campus, for a maximum of six credit hours per semester.
-Faculty/staff tuition waiver applicants must follow the same Admissions requirements, procedures and deadline as other students.
+Faculty/staff tuition waiver applicants must follow the same Admissions requirements, procedures, and deadlines as other students.
 Once accepted, registration must occur only during the Late Registration period.
 Refer to the Human Resources Department for more information.